OPEN: WED – SUN | HOURS: 10 AM – 5 PM EST

 30 Years of the New Hampshire Furniture Masters

-The Currier’s commitment to focusing on the art and history of New Hampshire continues with this fall exhibition celebrating 30 years of the Furniture Masters, leaders in the international studio furniture movement known for their skill, inventive forms, and aesthetic vision.
+The Currier’s commitment to focusing on the art and history of New Hampshire continues with this exhibition celebrating 30 years of the Furniture Masters, leaders in the international studio furniture movement known for their skill, inventive forms, and aesthetic vision.
 Read More

 Category: New Hampshire, Milestone, Furniture